-- Designate a named member of staff to be the SENCo and share their name and role with all staff and parents - Have high aspirations for all children and support them to achieve their full potential - Develop respectful partnerships with parents and families - Ensure parents are involved at all stages of the assessment, planning, provision and review of their child's care and education and include the thoughts and feelings voiced by the child, where possible - Signpost parents and families to our Local Offer in order to access local support and services - Undertake formal Progress Checks and assessments of all children in accordance with the SEND Code of Practice January and statutory framework for the EYFS - Provide a statement showing how we provide for children with special educational needs and/or disabilities and share this with staff, parents and other professionals - Ensure that the provision for children with SEN and/or disabilities is the responsibility of all members of staff in the nursery through training and professional discussions - Set out in our inclusive admissions practice on how we meet equality of access and opportunity - Make reasonable adjustments to our physical environment to ensure it is, as far as possible suitable for children and adults with disabilities using the facilities - Provide a broad, balanced, aspirational early learning environment for all children with SEN and/or disabilities and differentiated activities to meet all individual needs and abilities - Liaise with other professionals involved with children with special educational needs and/or disabilities and their families, including transition arrangements to other settings and schools (see our Transitions policy) - Use the graduated approach response system to assess, plan, do and review to ensure early identification of any SEND
+- Designate a named member of staff to be the SENDCO and share their name with parents - Have high aspirations for all children and support them to achieve to their full potential - Develop respectful partnerships with parents and families - Ensure parents are involved at all stages of the assessment, planning, provision and review of their child's care and education and where possible include the thoughts and feelings voiced by the child - Signpost parents and families to our Local Offer in order to access local support and services - Undertake formal Progress Checks and Assessments of all children in accordance with the SEND Code of Practice January 2015 - Provide a statement showing how we provide for children with special educational needs and/or disabilities and share this with staff, parents and other professionals - Ensure that the provision for children with SEN and/or disabilities is the responsibility of all members of staff in the nursery through training and professional discussions - Set out in our inclusive admissions practice on how we meet equality of access and opportunity - Make reasonable adjustments to our physical environment to ensure it is, as far as possible suitable for children and adults with disabilities using the facilities - Provide a broad, balanced, aspirational early learning environment for all children with SEN and/or disabilities and differentiated activities to meet all individual needs and abilities

-- Ensure that children with special educational needs and/or disabilities and their parents are consulted at all stages of the graduated response, taking into account their levels of ability - Review children's progress and support plans and work with parents to agree on further support plans - Provide privacy of children with special educational needs and/or disabilities when intimate care is being provided - Raise awareness of any specialism the setting has to offer, e.g. Makaton trained staff - Ensure the effectiveness of our SEN and disability provision by collecting information from a range of sources, e.g. additional support reviews, Education, Health and Care (EHC) plans, staff and management meetings, parental and external agencies' views, inspections and complaints.
-This information is collated, evaluated and reviewed annually - Provide a complaints procedure and make available to all parents in a format that meets their needs, e.g. Braille, audio, large print, additional languages - Monitor and review our policy and procedures annually.
+- Liaise with other professionals involved with children with special educational needs and/or disabilities and their families, including transition arrangements to other settings and schools. - Use the graduated response system to assess, plan, do and review to ensure early identification of any SEND - Ensure that children with special educational needs and/or disabilities and their parents are consulted at all stages of the graduated response, taking into account their levels of ability - Review children's progress and support and achieve play plan every term and work with parents to agree on further support and achieve play plans - Provide privacy of children with special educational needs and/or disabilities when intimate care is being provided - Raise awareness of any specialism the setting has to offer, e.g. Makaton trained staff - Ensure the effectiveness of our SEN/disability provision by collecting information from a range of sources e.g. additional support reviews, Education and Healthcare (EHC) plans, staff and management meetings, parental and external agencies' views, inspections and complaints.
+This information is collated, evaluated and reviewed annually - Provide a complaints procedure and make available to all parents in a format that meets their needs e.g. Braille, audio, large print, additional languages - Monitor and review our policy and procedures annually.